upcmd/updocs-content/logs/c0054_vvvv.md

         "name": "peter",
         "sex": "male",
         "age": 23
-      }
+      },
+      "condition": "true"
     })

     cmd( 1):
     echo "a even more complicated condition but more readable"

     cmd=>:
-    echo "a even more complicated condition but more readable"<= a even more complicated condition but more readable
+    echo "a even more complicated condition but more readable" -
+    a even more complicated condition but more readable -
      .. ok
     . ok
     -Step12: